-Oil paintings are sensitive pieces of fine art that require extra caution when packaging them for shipping.
+Oil paintings are sensitive pieces of fine art that require extra caution when packing them for shipping.
 Therefore, follow all these procedures and safety measures on how to pack a painting for shipping if you want your pieces to arrive safely.
 In the remaining parts of our post, we shall share out the process of doing it correctly for better results.

 1. To start, you need a cardboard box that exceeds the painting you want to ship.
 You need to ensure that you have bought a box that is specifically designed for this purpose to avoid having your precious oil painting getting damaged along the way.